holepunchto/pear-docs/guide/starting-a-pear-project.md

 This will create a base structure for the project.

 - `package.json`.
-Config for the app.
+Configuration for the app.
 Notice the `pear` property.
 - `index.html`.
-The UI for the app.
+The html for the app.
 - `app.js`.
 The main code.
 - `test/index.test.js`.
 Skeleton for writing tests.